-- (1) This column shows the number of years of Credited Service that is used for benefit accrual purposes and eligibility purposes under the Final Average Pay formula of the Qualified Plan and the SRP.
+(1) This column shows the number of years of Credited Service that is used for benefit accrual purposes and eligibility purposes under the Final Average Pay formula of the Qualified Plan and the SRP.
 The Final Average Pay formula is applicable only for participants who were actively employed on December 31, 2012.
-Participants hired (or rehired) after December 31, 2012 receive benefits under a Cash Balance formula that does not rely on Credited Service. - For employees actively employed on December 31, 2012, Credited Service for the Final Average Pay formula begins with the January 1 or July 1 that coincides with or follows a participant's hire date and ends with the last full month of employment.
+Participants hired (or rehired) after December 31, 2012 receive benefits under a Cash Balance formula that does not rely on Credited Service.

+For employees actively employed on December 31, 2012, Credited Service for the Final Average Pay formula begins with the January 1 or July 1 that coincides with or follows a participant's hire date and ends with the last full month of employment.
 Credited Service is earned through the earlier of termination or December 31, 2019.
 After December 31, 2019, all benefits will be calculated under the Cash Balance formula.
 A maximum of 35 years of Credited Service may be earned.
-Mr. Guindo was rehired on July 1, 2022.
-The number of years of Credited Service for Mr. Guindo were due to his prior service with the Company.
-Mr. Davis, Ms. Litchfield, Dr. Li, and Ms. Zachary do not have Credited Service because they entered the Qualified Plan and SRP after December 31, 2012 and only have a benefit under the Cash Balance formula. - The number of years of Credited Service for Ms. Litchfield in the U.K. Pension Plan row shown is used for benefit accrual purposes while she participated in the plan prior to her transfer from the U.K. to the U.S. Prior to January 1, 2020, Ms. Litchfield was not a U.S. based employee and not eliqible for the Qualified Plan and SRP. - (2) This column shows the number of years of Cash Balance Service that is used for benefit accrual purposes under the Cash Balance formula of the Qualified Plan and the SRP. - Cash Balance Service begins on a participant's first day of employment, includes all years and completed months of service, and ends on the participant's date of termination of employment. - The Cash Balance Service for Ms. Litchfield is based on her original hire date and is used to determine the pay credit level under the Cash Balance formula.
-Benefit accruals under the Cash Balance formula did not start until January 1, 2020, effective with her transfer to the U.S. Prior to January 1, 2020, Ms. Litchfield was not a U.S. based employee and, therefore, not eligible for the Qualified Plan and SRP. - (3) For the Qualified Plan and the SRP, the actuarial present value is calculated using the same assumptions used for financial statement reporting purposes as set forth in the footnotes to our financial statements, except that commencement is assumed at the earliest unreduced retirement age (with no pre-retirement mortality).
+Mr. Davis, Ms. Litchfield and Dr. Li do not have Credited Service because they entered the Qualified Plan and SRP after December 31, 2012 and only have a benefit under the Cash Balance formula.
+Prior to January 1, 2020, Ms. Litchfield was not a U.S. based employee and not eligible for the Qualified Plan and SRP.

+The number of years of Credited Service for Ms. Litchfield in the U.K. Pension Plan row shown is used for benefit accrual purposes while she participated in the plan prior to her transfer from the U.K. to the U.S.

+(2) This column shows the number of years of Cash Balance Service that is used for benefit accrual purposes under the Cash Balance formula of the Qualified Plan and the SRP.

+Cash Balance Service begins on a participant's first day of employment, includes all years and completed months of service, and ends on the participant's date of termination of employment.

+The Cash Balance Service for Ms. Litchfield is based on her original hire date and is used to determine the pay credit level under the Cash Balance formula.
+Benefit accruals under the Cash Balance formula did not start until January 1, 2020, effective with her transfer to the U.S. Prior to January 1, 2020, Ms. Litchfield was not a U.S. based employee and, therefore, not eligible for the Qualified Plan and SRP.

+- (3) For the Qualified Plan and the SRP, the actuarial present value is calculated using the same assumptions used for financial statement reporting purposes as set forth in the footnotes to our financial statements, except that commencement is assumed at the earliest unreduced retirement age (with no pre-retirement mortality).
 The earliest unreduced retirement age is the earlier of age 62 and 10 years of Credited Service (including service under the Cash Balance formula) or age 65 with no service requirement.
-As of December 31, 2022, the balance (under the Cash Balance formula) is projected to the earliest unreduced retirement age based on the assumed interest crediting rate.
-Mr. Davis, Ms. Litchfield, Dr. Li, and Ms. Zachary have only a Cash Balance benefit, which is valued as of December 31, 2022.
-Some key assumptions include: - Discount rate equals 5.50% for the Qualified Plan and 5.80% for the SRP;
+As of December 31, 2023, the balance (under the Cash Balance formula) is projected to the earliest unreduced retirement age based on the assumed interest crediting rate.
+Mr. Davis, Ms. Litchfield, and Dr. Li have only a Cash Balance benefit, which is valued as of December 31, 2023.
+Some key assumptions include: - Discount rate equals 5.25% for the Qualified Plan and 5.38% for the SRP; - Interest crediting rate equals 5.35% for both the Qualified Plan and the SRP;